Business jet: Environmental impact

 Calculations suggest that people traveling in their own private jets leave a disproportionate carbon footprint relative to those who use commercial jetliners or other means of travel.
 Some individuals travel over 350,000 km annually, generating thousands of tons of emissions.

-On 14 July 2021, the European Commission adopted a series of legislative proposals setting out how it intends to achieve climate neutrality in the EU by 2050.
-The intermediate target is an at least 55% net reduction in greenhouse gas emissions by 2030.
-Every member of the European Economic Area has appointed a competent authority to manage the inclusion of aviation in the EU emissions trading system (EU ETS).

 Tracking projects

-As a reaction to the disproportionate emission of greenhouse gases by private jets, projects dedicated to tracking the movement of these airplanes in general, as well as the jets owned by specific celebrities, politicians, entrepreneuers and elite groups, have gained widespread attention by the internet public and the media.
+As a reaction to the disproportionate emission of greenhouse gases by private jets, projects dedicated to tracking the movement of these airplanes in general, as well as the jets owned by specific celebrities, politicians, entrepreneurs and elite groups, have gained widespread attention by the internet public and the media.
 The programmer Jack Sweeney became known for his various social media accounts that track jets owned by individuals such as Taylor Swift, Elon Musk, Jeff Bezos, Mark Zuckerberg, Bill Gates, Donald Trump, and Drake.